 There is so much terminology about the different components that make up bedding that it can get really confusing!
 The following is a “basic cheat sheet” for your bedding.
 You need sheets, flat and fitted, and at least two pillowcases.
 Pillows, pillow shams, duvet or comforter, and a mattress pad.

 Best Night Sleep Starts with Linens

 My recommendation to clients when styling their beds is that we start with the linens first.
-It’s much easier to select a paint color that matches your linens then the other way around.
-Select a color palette you can live with long term and buy the best quality bedding you can afford.
-Sleeping on high quality cotton sheets will not only help you sleep better.
+It’s much easier to select a paint color that matches your linens than the other way around.
+Select a color palette you can live with long-term and buy the best quality bedding you can afford.
+Sleeping on high-quality cotton sheets will not only help you sleep better.
 They will last for many, many years.

 Duvet vs Comforter

 Styling your bed like a stylist involves deciding whether to use a duvet, comforter, or maybe a coverlet in the summer.
 As a design professional my preferred choice is a duvet with a duvet cover.
 Because with a duvet you can change the cover with the seasons.
 Therefore when I design for my clients I like to order two duvet covers ( one for summer and one for winter) which coordinate with the color scheme for the bedroom.
 In addition, I like to include a coverlet at the end of the bed for extra warmth and a splash of color.

 One layer at a Time – Styling Your Bed Like a Stylist

 When I’m designing a bedroom for my clients I always factor in the essential components to a fantastic bed ensemble.
 However, depending on the type of bed we are working on within the design not all components are needed.
 As an example, if you have a platform bed there is no need for a bed skirt.
 In other words, styling your bed like a stylist should match the mood and design of your bed.
 Happy sleeping!

 Ready to start a design project?
 Schedule a free phone consultation today.